arifpucit/Generative-and-Agentic-AI/README.md

 ## 🚀 Getting Started

 ### Prerequisites
-- GCC compiler or any C compiler
+- Basic understanding of Programming in Python
 - Hands-on understanding of Machine Learning
-- Understanding of Deep Learning will be a plus
+- Understanding of Deep Learning concepts will be a plus
 - Mac/Windows/Linux/Unix environment

 ### How to Use This Repository
 1. Clone the repository to your local machine
-2. Navigate to the specific program directory
-3. Compile using `gcc program_name.c -o program_name`
-4. Execute the compiled program
+2. Use requirements.txt to build your virtual environment (Detailed steps mentioned in Notebook-00.ipynb

 ## 📖 Learning Approach